crownyoung0303/EC601-HW-OpenCV/README.md

 The advantage of the adaptive threshold:
 The adaptive threshold can use multiple thresholds which can find the best threshold according to different lighting conditions and result in a good performance in many cases.
+## Exercise 5
+The TemplateMatching.py is in the Exercist 5 folder.